Michael Briseño, MD, FAAOS

 Dr. Briseño joined North Texas Orthopedics & Spine Center in 2014.
-He completed his undergraduate degree in physiological sciences at the University of Arizona in Tucson, Arizona, in 2003, graduating magna cum laude.
-Dr. Briseño received his Doctor of Medicine degree at the David Geffen School of Medicine at UCLA in Los Angeles, California, where he was a member of the Alpha Omega Alpha Honor Medical Society.
+He completed his undergraduate degree in Physiological Sciences at the University of Arizona in Tucson, Arizona, in 2003, graduating Magna Cum Laude.
+Dr. Briseño received his Doctor of Medicine degree at the David Geffen School of Medicine at UCLA in Los Angeles, California, where he was a member of the prestigious Alpha Omega Alpha Honor Medical Society.

-In 2008, he went on to complete an internship and residency at Stanford University in Stanford, California.
-While in residency, he was appointed American Orthopaedic Association Resident Leader Representative.
+In 2008, he went on to complete his surgical internship and Orthopedic residency at Stanford University in Stanford, California.
+While in residency, he was selected as an American Orthopaedic Association Resident Leader Representative.

-Dr. Briseño’s medical interests include, but are not limited to, minimally invasive spine surgery, spinal decompression, spine fusion, deformity correction, artificial disc replacement, and spine trauma.
+Dr. Briseño’s medical interests include, but are not limited to, minimally invasive spine surgery, spinal decompression, spine fusion, deformity correction, artificial disc replacement, spine trauma and general orthopedic trauma.

-Dr. Briseno is assisted by Rachael Acosta, PA-C
+Dr. Briseño is assisted by Rachael Boise, PA-C

 - Bachelor of Science in Physiological Sciences, University of Arizona, Tucson, AZ